harish-123445/sigma_hackathon/README.md

 Time series decomposition is performed to separate the data into its trend, seasonality, and residual components.
 This helps in understanding the various contributing factors to the overall pattern.

-### ARIMA Model Prediction

-An ARIMA (AutoRegressive Integrated Moving Average) model is utilized for time series prediction.
-The model parameters are tuned to achieve the best possible forecasting accuracy.

 ### XGBoost Forecasting